sidmund/tapeworm/README.md

 # List all aliases and the paths they point to
 tapeworm list

-# Create / Overwrite an alias
+# Add a new alias for the path
 tapeworm "~/Ipsum" alias lorem

 # Show the path the alias points to